AnthonyCalandra/modern-cpp-features/README.md

 # C++11/14/17

 ## Overview
-Many of these descriptions and examples come from their proposal papers, summarized in my own words.
+Many of these descriptions and examples come from various resources (see [Acknowledgements](#acknowledgements) section), summarized in my own words.

 C++17 includes the following new language features:
 - [template argument deduction for class templates](#template-argument-deduction-for-class-templates)